mahakhardiya/Training-2025/Capstone Project 1/README.md

 # 📦 Smart Inventory Management System For Pantry
-A sleek and modern inventory management system with a Minimal & Elegant (Beige & Coffee) theme.
+A sleek and modern inventory management system with a Minimal & Elegant theme.
 ## 🚀 Overview
 The Smart Inventory Management System is a web-based solution designed to streamline inventory tracking, stock management, and transactions efficiently.
 It features a modern, fully responsive UI with smooth animations and an elegant café-inspired theme.